github/docs/content/organizations/managing-peoples-access-to-your-organization-with-roles/roles-in-an-organization.md

 Team-level roles are roles that give permissions specific to a team.
 You can give any individual member of a team the *team maintainer* role, which gives them a number of administrative permissions over a team.
 For more information, see "[Giving "team maintainer" permissions to an organization member](/organizations/managing-peoples-access-to-your-organization-with-roles/giving-team-maintainer-permissions-to-an-organization-member)."

 Organization-level roles are different sets of permissions that can be assigned to individuals or teams to manage an organization and the repositories, teams and settings within it.
-For more information on each organization-level role, see [Roles for an organization](#roles-for-an-organization).
+For more information on each organization-level role, see [Roles in an organization](#roles-in-an-organization).

-## Roles for an organization
+## Roles in an organization
 ### Organization owners
 Organization owners have complete administrative access to your organization.
 This role should be limited, but to no less than two people, in your organization.
 For more information, see "[Maintaining ownership continuity for your organization](/organizations/managing-peoples-access-to-your-organization-with-roles/maintaining-ownership-continuity-for-your-organization)."